-- Demodex - Also referred to as demodectic mites and demodectic mange, Demodex is a genus of mites that lives on or in the skin of cats and an infection of these mites is called demodecosis.
-Two different species of demodex can be found on cats: Demodex cati and Demodex gatoi.
-Normally there are very small amounts of these mites on a healthy cat, but if a cat is immunosuppressed they may overpopulate and cause itching, hairloss, skin inflammation, and crusting.
-Diagnosis of these mites typically requires a scraping of the skin and analysis under a microscope.
+- Demodex - Also referred to as demodectic mites and demodectic mange, Demodex is a genus of mites that lives on or in the skin of cats, and infection of these mites is called demodecosis.
+Two different species of Demodex can be found on cats: Demodex cati and Demodex gatoi.
+Normally there are very small amounts of these mites on a healthy cat, but if a cat is immunosuppressed they may overpopulate and cause itching, hair loss, skin inflammation, and crusting.
+Diagnosis of these mites typically requires scraping of the skin and analysis under a microscope.
 Treatment involves topical and/or injectable medications to kill the mites and treat the symptoms of the infection.

 - Scabies - Also called notoedric mange, scabies mites burrow into the skin of cats.
 The specific mite that causes scabies in cats is Notoedres cati and it is very closely related to the sarcoptic mange that dogs get.
 It is very rare but causes itching, crusting, and scaling of the skin.
 It is usually treated with topical medications.

 - Ear Mites - Very commonly seen in cat ears, Otodectes cynotis, are mites that cause the typical itching that other mites also cause.
 They are usually treated with topical medications and are very contagious to other cats.